Donald Trump Is ‘Not A Racist,’ Says Martin Luther King Jr.’s Niece

 — Evangelist Alveda King (@AlvedaCKing) August 8, 2019

 King has defended Trump against similar accusations in the past.
-Most recently, as Newsweek reported, she defended the president’s remarks about Congressman Elijah Cummings and the city of Baltimore.
+Most recently, as Newsweek reported, she defended the president’s remarks about Rep. Elijah Cummings and the city of Baltimore.